SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 1. A state file which is updated so that whenever the monitoring script is restarted it is able to continue from where it was stopped.
 2. Monitor multiple oracles at once
-3. An endpoint to expose prometheus metrics
+3. An endpoint to expose prometheus metrics which are a set of time-series data which can be graphed and used to monitor the whole oracle network.
 4. Expose the following metrics
     1. The latest submitted value on chain by an oracle for a feed
     2. The timestamp in which an oracle made an on-chain submission for a feed